project-alice-assistant/ProjectAliceSkills/PublishedModules/Psychokiller1888/Zigbee2Mqtt/README.md

 ### Description

-WIP - Do not use yet

-Have you zigbee devices communicate with alice directly over mqtt
+Have your zigbee devices communicate with alice directly over mqtt

-- Version: 0.1
+- Version: 1.0
 - Author: Psychokiller1888
 - Maintainers: N/A
 - Alice minimum version: N/A
-- Conditions:
+- Conditions: N/A
-  - any
 - Pip requirements: N/A
 - System requirements: nodejs make g++ gcc